Spiders Based on Anxiety: How Reinforcement Learning Can Deliver Desired User Experience in Virtual Reality Personalized Arachnophobia Treatment: Introduction

-We utilize RL as the content generator $G$ in a EDPCG setup~\cite{guzdial2022reinforcement, khalifa2020pcgrl}, due to its demonstrated effectiveness compared to other EDPCG approaches~\cite{mahmoudi2021arachnophobia}.
+We utilize RL as the content generator $G$ in an EDPCG setup~\cite{guzdial2022reinforcement, khalifa2020pcgrl}, due to its demonstrated effectiveness compared to other EDPCG approaches~\cite{mahmoudi2021arachnophobia}.
 This EDPCGRL framework can automatically adapt to a user given a desired anxiety level defined by a therapist, which would be our experiential requirement, based on sensors that define our player model.
-To the best of our knowledge, our EDPCGRL approach is the first PCGRL application to any rehabilitation practice.
-While prior studies~\cite{dimovska2010towards,correa2014new,hocine2015adaptation,i2018toward,lyu2023procedural} have employed rules-based EDPCG in various therapy domains, their methodologies substantially differ from ours.
-Unlike those studies, which do not involve learning, our RL agent adapts its behavior for each person, which we hypothesize will lead to improvement in achieving the desired user anxiety responses.
+To the best of our knowledge, our EDPCGRL approach is the first PCGRL application to any real-world rehabilitation task.
+Previously, EDPCGRL has been applied to a simplified synthetic environment, where users were simulated using a mixture of Gaussians.
+In real-world settings, user behavior is complex and influenced by various factors, such as emotions, past experiences, and individual responses to therapy.
+This complexity makes adapting to real users a challenging task, requiring models to dynamically adjust to unpredictable behavior patterns.
+In addition, applying EDPCGRL to real-world settings requires designing an effective real-time interaction framework between users and the environment to approximate an exposure therapy session.

+To address these challenges, we extend EDPCGRL to evaluate its applicability in real-world settings.
+Specifically, we designed an end-to-end interaction framework to systematically collect and analyze both subjective and objective internal states of users in real-time, enabling an RL agent to observe this information and adapt the environment accordingly.
+This interaction framework allows for benchmarking EDPCGRL against state-of-the-art rules-based methods in real-world settings, in terms of their adaptation performance to both subjective and objective internal states of users.
+Our analysis reveals that users respond differently to environmental changes; therefore, learning each user's behavior and adapting to it is crucial for personalized treatment.

 We focus on arachnophobia as an initial implementation of our EDPCGRL framework since spiders can be easily represented as virtual objects compared to other complex scenarios such as social anxiety.
 While our primary focus is on arachnophobia in this research, we have found commonalities in exposure therapy treatment approaches for different anxiety disorders {\cite{brown2023anxiety}}.
 This indicates that although our current framework is specifically designed for arachnophobia, there is potential for it to be applied to other anxiety disorders in future research.